 BJT-778 is a monoclonal antibody against hepatitis B surface antigen (anti-HBsAg mAb).
-This drug neutralizes and clears hepatitis B and hepatitis D virions and depletes HBsAg-containing subviral particles
+This drug neutralizes and clears hepatitis B and hepatitis D virions and depletes HBsAg-containing subviral particles.

-Tobevibart + elebsiran PHASE 2
+Tobevibart + elebsiran PHASE 2 (VIR-3434 & VIR-2218)

-Elebsiran is an HBV-targeted SiRNA that has the potential to stimulate an effective immune response and demonstrate direct antiviral activity against HBV and HDV.
-Tobevibart is a monoclonal antibody that targets HBsAg and is designed to remove HBV and HDV virus from the blood and block the entry of these viruses into liver cells.
+Elebsiran is an HBV-targeted SiRNA (short-interfering RNA) that has the potential to stimulate an effective immune response and demonstrate direct antiviral activity against HBV and HDV.
+Tobevibart is a monoclonal antibody that targets HBsAg and is designed to remove HBV and HDV from the blood and block the entry of these viruses into liver cells.